 Nevertheless, I plugged on and applied more shadow in an attempt to save the look.
 Unfortunately, the shadows creased again.
 By the ten-hour mark, the color had completely faded off the entire crease area and melted off my lid.

 To create this look, I first primed my lid with my NYX HD Shadow Base.
 Then I blended the shade Golden Ochre from the Anastasia Beverly Hills Modern Renaissance into my crease.
 (PSA: the Blueprint Stack lacks any light matte shadows for fair skin.)

 Melt Cosmetics Blueprint Stack | Warm, Copper Eye

 Once my crease was blended, I stamped the dark matte shade, Hammered onto the outer-V of my lid.
 I packed the three shimmer shades onto the lid using my flat shader brush.
 To add a subtle pop of blue, I lined my waterline with Neptune.

 The neutral shades in the stack performed much better than their blue counterparts.
-However, I still have issues with the overall shadow texture.
+However, I overall shadow texture causes issues.

-Bad or Rad: I’d be lying if I didn’t say that the Melt Blueprint stack was a letdown.
+I’d be lying if I didn’t say that the Melt Blueprint stack was a letdown.
 Given the price point, I expected these shadows to apply with ease and to last on my lids.
-Unfortunately neither expectation was met.
+Unfortunately the palette failed both expectations.